Balancing Geometry and Density: Path Distances on High-Dimensional Data: Introduction

-for an absolute constant $C_{p,d}$ depending only on $p$ and $d$, i.e. that the discrete PWSPD (appropriately rescaled) is a consistent estimator for the continuum PWSPD.
+for an absolute constant $C_{p,d}$ depending only on $p$ and $d$, i.e. that the discrete PWSPD computed on an i.i.d. sample from $f$ (appropriately rescaled) is a consistent estimator for the continuum PWSPD.
+In particular, \eqref{equ:cont_limit_PD} is established by \cite{Groisman2018nonhomogeneous} for $C^1$, isometrically embedded manifolds and by \cite{Hwang2016_Shortest} for smooth, compact manifolds without boundary and for $\ell_p$ defined using geodesic distance.
 We thus define the normalized (discrete) path metric

-The $n^{\frac{p-1}{pd}}$ normalization factor accounts for the fact that for $p>1$, $\ell_{p}$ converges uniformly to 0 as $n\rightarrow \infty$.
+The $n^{\frac{p-1}{pd}}$ normalization factor accounts for the fact that for $p>1$, $\ell_{p}$ converges uniformly to 0 as $n\rightarrow \infty$ \cite{mckenzie2019power}.
 Note that the $1/p$ exponent in \eqref{eqn:DPWSPD} and \eqref{equ:cont_limit_PD} is necessary to obtain a metric that is homogeneous.
 Moreover, as $p\rightarrow\infty$, $\L_{p}$ is constant on regions of constant density, but $\L_{p}^p$ is not.
 Indeed, consider a uniform distribution on $[0,1]^{d}$, which has density $f=\mathbbm{1}_{[0,1]^{d}}$.
 Then for all $x,y\in [0,1]^{d}$ and for all $p$, $\L_{p}^{p}(x,y)=\|x-y\|$.
 On the other hand, for all $x,y\in [0,1]^{d}$, $\L_p(x,y)=\|x-y\|^{1/p} \rightarrow 1$ as $p \rightarrow \infty$, i.e. all points are equidistant in the limit $p\rightarrow\infty$.
 Thus the $1/p$ exponent in \eqref{eqn:DPWSPD} and \eqref{equ:cont_limit_PD} is necessary to obtain an entirely density-based metric for large $p$.

-In practice, computing PWSPDs in a sparse graph is preferable to computing them in a complete graph.
-It is thus natural to define PWSPDs \emph{with respect to a subgraph $\mathcal{H}$ of $\mathcal{G}$}.
+In practice, it is more efficient to compute PWSPDs in a sparse graph instead of a complete graph.
+It is thus natural to define PWSPDs \emph{with respect to a subgraph $\mathcal{H}$ of $\mathcal{G}_{\mathcal{X}}^{p}$}.